 Effective September 14, 1999 GPI entered into an Option Agreement ("Option") whereby UBC granted GPI an option to obtain a world-wide license from UBC providing GPI the exclusive license rights to certain patented and unpatented cancer immuno-therapy technologies originally invented and developed by UBC.
-The Option was for a term of 180 days and prior to being eligible to exercise the Option, GPI was to make a reasonable commercial effort to raise equity funding in an amount not less than CAN\$1,000,000 to fund ongoing research and issue 500,000 founders' common shares to UBC and an additional 3,600,000 founders' common shares to UBC march 6, 2000, GPI exercised the Option and obtained from UBC, the exclusive license rights as described above for meeting the specific terms of the Option plus a further payment of \$78,743.
+The Option was for a term of 180 days and prior to being eligible to exercise the Option, GPI was to make a reasonable commercial effort to raise equity funding in an amount not less than CAN\$1,000,000 to fund ongoing research and issue 500,000 founders' common shares to UBC and an additional 3,600,000 founders' common shares to certain principals involved in the UBC research.
+Having satisfied all of the conditions on or before March 6, 2000, GPI exercised the Option and obtained from UBC, the exclusive license rights as described above for meeting the specific terms of the Option plus a further payment of \$78,743.
 The License will terminate after 15 years or upon the expiration of the last patent obtained relating to the licensed technology.
 The cost of obtaining any patents will be the responsibility of GPI.
 The technology remains the property of UBC, however, it may be utilized and improved by GPI.
 Concurrent with the execution of the license the head researcher at UBC became a director of GPI.

 GPI and UBC entered into a Collaborative Research Agreement ("CRA") dated September 1, 2000 appointing UBC to carry out further development of the licensed technology and providing GPI the option to acquire the rights to commercialize any additional technologies developed within the CRA in consideration for certain funding commitments totaling CAN\$498,980 to be paid in four equal installments of CAN\$124,725 due upon execution of the CRA, September 30, 2000, January 1, 2001 and March 31, 2001 of which \$374,215 was paid.
 Through a series of amendments between November 28, 2000 and September 9, 2002, the funding commitment was increased to a total of CAN\$ 2,973,049 of which CAN\$991,515 was to be paid for the year ended December 31, 2002, CAN\$1,135,801 to be paid in 2003 and CAN\$471,518 to be paid in 2004.
-As at June 30, 2004 CAN\$235,759 (December 31, 2003 - CAN\$471,518) is payable in connection with the CRA.
+As at September 30, 2004 CAN\$235,759 (December 31, 2003 - CAN\$471,518) is payable in connection with the CRA, plus non-invoiced amounts for the month of September 2004 (estimated by the Company to be approximately CDN\$78,000).
 In addition, as required by the CRA, GPI has purchased certain laboratory equipment in connection with the ongoing research.
-Although the current contract period ends on August 31, 2004, the Company anticipates negotiating an amendment for an extension of the contract with UBC in the near future.
+Although the current contract period ended on August 31, 2004, the Company anticipates negotiating an amendment for an extension of the contract with UBC in the near future, which would incorporate amounts owing for work carried out on behalf of the Company by UBC subsequent to August 31, 2004.